ros-navigation/navigation2/nav2_mission_executor/README.md

 # Mission Executor

 The Mission Executor module is a task server that coordinates other tasks.
-It can be used to direct the activities multiple robots as well as other, non-robot tasks.
+It can be used to direct the activities of multiple robots as well as other, non-robot tasks.

 ## Overview